eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-implications-of-the-mind-in-matter-the-prospect-of-oblivion/index.md

 What people experience as awareness might turn out to be a subjective quality of electric, magnetic, gravitic or nuclear forces interacting with each other.

-Whether this is true or not, any conventional attempt to explain consciousness and the quality of awareness has to be derived from something that is already present in matter or--more likely--energy.
+Whether this is true or not, any conventional attempt to explain consciousness and the quality of awareness has to be derived from something that is already present in matter or---more likely---energy.

-In order to find out what might happen to consciousness when we die--what we might experience, or what might happen to our experience--we can consider what we know about the properties of matter and energy.
+In order to find out what might happen to consciousness when we die---what we might experience, or what might happen to our experience---we can consider what we know about the properties of matter and energy.

 No one knows what energy is, specifically, and matter is essentially energy invested in structure.
 The properties of matter and energy are determined by the way they are structured and how they can interact.